 - Pain and limited range of motion due to degenerative disc disease

-Additionally, stem cell therapy has been used effectively to treat specific injuries, including:
+Additionally, stem cell therapy for athletes has been used effectively to treat specific injuries, including:

 - Tennis elbow